-Revert back to paragraph two… As a woman choosing to prioritise passion over pay-checks, home life over regular holidays, coffee over clothes and heart over head, this has meant low budget living over luxury.
+Revert back to paragraph two… As a woman choosing to prioritize passion over paychecks, home life over regular holidays, coffee over clothes, and heart overhead, this has meant low budget living over luxury.
 Or to sum it up more simply, little food money for big life gains.

-As someone who has lived in both Sydney and London and experienced the high life— travelling, living in upmarket areas, paying for a regular yoga membership and eating at some of the trendiest cafes and restaurants—I have managed to fine tune the art of frugal living to a T. Seriously, in London I lived off £21 according to a Instagram flashback circa November 2016 (see below).
+As someone who has lived in both Sydney and London and experienced the high life— traveling, living in upmarket areas, paying for a regular yoga membership, and eating at some of the trendiest cafes and restaurants—I have managed to fine-tune the art of frugal living to a T. Seriously, in London I lived off £21 according to an Instagram flashback circa November 2016 (see below).

 While as a whole I can be a little too ‘go with the flow,’ when it comes to big picture budgeting, when it comes to my grocery shop, without tooting my own horn, I know where it’s at!
 I can tell you where to get the best deal for pretty much everything!